hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 thanks! that was a bit hard, cuz i'm more into functional/concatenative approach rather than anything else

 [9:39:40](#16291067802336puEhx:gitter.im) <hiiamboris (NOT THIS ONE)>:
 In Red you'll find that there is no single right way to do anything, but alternatives.
 Like same word-wrapping could have been done using Parse.
 Or instead of splitting into words you could have looked for the nearest space before the wrapping margin.
 Not necessarily better, but it is quite interesting to look at the possibilities.
-It's like a game í ½í¸‰
+It's like a game ğŸ˜‰

 [9:41:48](#16291069082337pWwgV:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Eventually we'll probably have something out of the box for that í ½í¸‰
+Eventually we'll probably have something out of the box for that ğŸ˜‰

 [9:42:12](#16291069322339WfTtM:gitter.im) <q60-5eb9bae7d73408ce4fe36594>:
 i'd like to look at wrapping using `parse`